Capstone-Projects-2022-Spring/project-pill-io/README.md

     Expected Results:
       - Upon successfully retrieving the list, one should see a table of their newly created medications from Test 6, with Name, Type, Dose, and Time columns visible in the table

+# Release v3.0.0 (THIRD MILESTONE DEMO)
+!!
+MILESTONE DEMO 3 !!

+## Release Notes ##

+## How to create an account and log in

+  Creating an Account:

+    Actions/Steps:
+      - Click Sign Up on the navbar
+      - Enter Username (it has to be an email)
+      - Enter your first name
+      - Enter your last name
+      - Enter your preferred Password
+      - Enter your Date of Birth
+      - Enter a picture of your face (THIS STEP IS REQUIRED & {'.jpg', '.png', '.gif'} FORMATS ONLY)
+          - Use different pictures since or the database will throw an error if the pic isnt unique
+          - it will later be used as your Profile Picture and for facial recognition
+      - Press the Sign Up Button at the bottom of the form

+    Expected Results:
+      - The user is able to Sign up without any problem and the system will save the user's details onto the db.
+      - User will see an "Account created" confirmation popup

+  Logging into an Account :

+    Actions/Steps:
+      - Click Login on the navbar
+      - Enter your email in the field marked "Your Email"
+      - Enter your password in the field marked "Your Password", the password is case sensitive as usual
+      - Check the checkbox marked "Remember me" if you wish for the website/browser to save your cookies and leave you logged into account when you visit the website again
+      - Press the Login Button at the bottom of the form

+    Expected Results:
+      - The user is able to login into their already existing account with no problems, where
+      - The user will see the "Medication Form" page in front of them, which is marked by the "/profile" page identifier in the URL
+      - If the user checked the "Remember me" checkbox, they are able to close the website, reopen it, and still be logged in.
+      - If the user did not check the "Remember me" checkbox, they will be required to login again when they close and reopen the website.

+## User Acceptance Tests

 ## Source Code

 !!
 MILESTONE DEMO 1 !!